MPLLang/mpl/README.md

 ...# examples/bin/primes @mpl procs 4 --
 ```

-If you want to try out MPL by writing and compiling your own code, we recommend
+To write and compile your own code, we recommend
 mounting a local directory inside the container.
 For example, here's how you
 can use MPL to compile and run your own `main.mlb` in the current directory.
 (To mount some other directory, replace `$(pwd -P)` with a different path.)